conda-forge/cfep/cfep-XX.md

 ## Specification

+This CFEP follows [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119) in its use of certain keywords (e.g., MUST).

 ### Feedstock Epochs

 In order to track how feedstocks are reused, we define the concept of the `feedstock epoch` and a `feedstock epoch label`.